-5. After selecting, click Start Backup to start the task.
+4. Select OneDrive as the backup source, and choose Google Drive as the backup destination.
+After selecting, click Start Backup to start the task.

-To solve the OneDrive upload failed issue, you can try the above methods that suit you according to the possible causes of the problem listed in the article.
+To solve the OneDrive upload failed and blocked issue, you can try the above methods that suit you according to the possible causes of the problem listed in the article.
 Also, as a OneDrive user, if you want to ensure the safety of the stored data, you may want to backup OneDrive directly to another cloud drive via CBackup.

 Storage for Free to Protect Files with CBackup